 Don’t Give Urine First Thing in the Morning

-First and foremost, it is essential that your test is not your first urination of the day.
-Morning urine is darker than afternoon or evening pee because a number of unwanted substances will accumulate while you sleep.
+First and foremost, your test mustn’t be your first urination of the day.
+Morning urine is darker than afternoon or evening pee because several unwanted substances will accumulate while you sleep.
 If you are a marijuana user, your first urination of the day will contain the highest concentration of THC.
-Therefore, make sure you pee at least once before the test.
+Therefore, make sure you piss at least once before the test.

 Aspirin Works with Certain Tests

-However, it is not entirely effective when used alone.
+However, it is not entirely adequate when used alone.
 It works best when mixed with other remedies and you should take four tablets around 4-5 hours before the test.

 Papain is an enzyme in papaya that, when added to a urine sample, reduces the concentration of weed metabolites by 50%.
 As well as working for initial and confirmation screening, papain is undetectable by standard adulteration tests.